The Dungeon Master

 One deep gnome, one Shrieker, a Skeleton, and a Giant Centipede lurk in the sorceress’ study.

-Area Aspects: open vertical space, greensish magical bonfire, blind beholder.
+Area Aspects: open vertical space, greenish magical bonfire, a blind beholder.

 The last six floors of the tower have been purposely collapsed to leave enough space for the Beholder creature to float free.